 In this environment, as long as the labor market is competitive, the MPL, both at the firm level and the industry level, and the wage should grow at the same rate.
 However, as in the example in Section 4.1, the estimated MPL would be biased if different technologies co-exist and researchers do not have direct information on the firm-level technology.
-As production reallocation occurs, the industry-level MPL would fluctuate independently from the wage growth.
+As production reallocation occurs, the industry-level MPL would fluctuate independently of the wage growth.

 Figure 10 plots the growth of industry-level real wage and MPL.
-On the one hand, In Panel (a), we plot them using all the data pooled and not controlling for the technology at each plant.
-As is clear from the plot, the growth rate of the real wage and MPL becomes apart during the period when the new technology diffuses in the industry.
-In a typical dataset where we do not observe the exact technology, we would reach the same observation as in the literature and find the dispersion between wage and MPL.
+On the one hand, in Panel (a), we plot them using all the data pooled and not controlling for the technology at each plant.
+As is clear from the plot, the growth rate of the real wage and MPL diverge during the period when the new technology diffuses in the industry.
+In a typical dataset where we do not observe technology clearly, we would reach the same observation as in the literature and find wage and MPL diverging.

 On the other hand, Panel (b) plots the same variables, but the production function is estimated using plants with the same technology.
-The plots well contrast that of Panel (a); After controlling for the plant-level technology, the wage growth and MPL growth align much closer.
-When production shifts from plants with labor-intensive plants to plants with capital-intensive plants, if we do not control for the technology of the plants, the growth of MPL is overestimated, which leads to a seemingly disconnected relationship.
-In contrast, in Panel (b), there is still some dispersion between the two variables, but these two variables grow together at a similar rate overall.
+The plots differ from those of Panel (a).
+After controlling for plant-level technology, wage growth and MPL growth are more closely aligned.
+When production shifts from labor-intensive plants to capital-intensive plants, if we do not control for the technology of the plants, the growth of MPL is overestimated, which leads to a seemingly disconnected relationship.
+By contrast, in Panel (b), there is still some difference between the two variables, but these two variables grow together at a similar rate overall.
 These results highlight the importance of controlling for the technology to draw implications from data and the usefulness of our complementary approach.